-An officer must also declare to the Chief Executive any other employment or business or other relationship of his/hers, or of a cohabiting spouse or partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust.
+An officer must also declare to the Chief Executive and declare in a register of interest any other employment or business or other relationship of his/hers, or of a cohabiting spouse or partner, that conflicts, or might reasonably be predicted could conflict with the interests of the Trust.

-7.3 Canvassing of, and Recommendations by, Directors in Relation to Appointments
+5.5.4 Canvassing of, and Recommendations by, Directors in Relation to Appointments

-Canvassing of Board directors or officers of the Trust or members of any committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
+Canvassing of Board Directors or officers of the Trust or members of any Committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
 The contents of this paragraph of the Standing Order shall be included in application forms or otherwise brought to the attention of candidates.

-A Board director or officer of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this Standing Order shall not preclude a director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.
+A Board Director or officer of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this Standing Order shall not preclude a director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.

-Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee.
+Informal discussions outside appointments panels or Committees, whether solicited or unsolicited, should be declared to the panel or Committee.